Abergele: Railway disaster

 In 1868 the railway line through Abergele was the site of the worst railway disaster in Britain to that time.
 The result of a series of circumstances, errors and failures led to loose wagons containing barrels of paraffin, detached from another train at nearby Llanddulas, rolling down towards Abergele.
 The Irish Mail train from Euston to Holyhead ran into them.
 Its leading coaches were enveloped in flame which burned occupants alive.
 In all 33 people died.

 An inquest was held a few days after and ran until early September of the same year.
 It concluded that it was no accident and that the two brakesmen of the goods train to which the petroleum wagons had previously been attached were to blame, and the deaths were manslaughter.

 Other

 Abergele Sanatorium was built just outside Abergele in 1910; it became a community hospital in the 1980s.

-On 30 June 1969, the evening before the Investiture of the Prince of Wales in Caernarfon, two members of Mudiad Amddiffyn Cymru (Welsh Defence Movement), Alwyn Jones and George Taylor, were killed when the bomb they were planting outside government offices exploded prematurely.
+On 30 June 1969, the evening before the investiture of the Prince of Wales in Caernarfon, two members of Mudiad Amddiffyn Cymru (lit. 'movement for the defence of Wales'; MAC), Alwyn Jones and George Taylor, were killed when the bomb they were planting outside government offices exploded prematurely.

 In 2020 Abergele hosted the 20th edition of I'm a Celebrity...Get Me Out of Here! at Gwrych Castle, and in 2021 it hosted the 21st series due to the Covid pandemic restrictions in Australia.